Users - Reset Password | Admin Guide - Zoho One

 What are all the actions that are restricted for admins to perform?

-To strengthen account security and safeguard user management settings, we are imposing domain-based restrictions for user account-focused admin actions in Zoho One.
-The actions are as follows:
+To strengthen account security and safeguard user management settings, we are imposing domain-based restrictions on certain admin actions.
+Until a user's email domain is verified and confirmed, admins cannot perform the following actions:

 1. Reset MFA